-- RADIUS_ANODE → Inner radius of anode. - RADIUS ANODE OUTER → Outer radius of anode. - ANGLE_CAVITY → Angle of resonant cavity openings, in degrees. - THICKNESS_WALL_OUTER \rightarrow Thickness of all walls. - WIDTH_MAGNETRON \rightarrow Total width of magnetron in z-direction. - RADIUS OUTLET \rightarrow Radius of outlet horn in x-direction. - WIDTH_IRIS → Width of outlet slit opening. - WIDTH_VANES → Total width of anode vanes in z-direction. - RADIUS_CATHODE \rightarrow Radius of the emitting section of the cathode. - RADIUS_CATHODE_INNER \rightarrow Radius of the inner section of the cathode. - WIDTH_CATHODE → Width (in z-direction) of the emitting section of the cathode. - $(X,Y,Z)POS_HIST \rightarrow Position of electric field history.$
+- ANGLE CAVITY → Angle of resonant cavity openings, in degrees. - THICKNESS_WALL_OUTER → Thickness of all walls. - WIDTH_MAGNETRON \rightarrow Total width of magnetron in z-direction. - RADIUS_OUTLET \rightarrow Radius of outlet horn in x-direction. - WIDTH_IRIS → Width of outlet slit opening. - WIDTH_VANES → Total width of anode vanes in z-direction. - RADIUS_CATHODE \rightarrow Radius of the emitting section of the cathode. - RADIUS_CATHODE_INNER \rightarrow Radius of the inner section of the cathode. - WIDTH CATHODE \rightarrow Width (in z-direction) of the emitting section of the cathode. - (X,Y,Z)POS_HIST → Position of electric field history.

-The axial magnetic field is uniform with a constant value of $B_z=0.6\,\mathrm{T}$.
+The axial magnetic field is uniform with a constant value of $B_z=0.6~\rm T$.
 There is an opening at the back of one of the cavities that allows microwave energy to leave the magnetron through a horn antenna and into a matched absorbing layer (MAL) boundary.
 A Poynting Flux history records the power output through the antenna.
 The emitting region of the cathode has a slightly larger radius than the rest of the cathode.
 There are also end caps, on either side of the vanes, in electrical contact with the cathode.

-- Proceed to the Run Window by pressing the Run button in the left column of buttons. - Here you can set run parameters, including how many cores to run with (under the MPI tab). - When you are finished setting run parameters, click on the Run button in the upper left corner.
+- Proceed to the Run Window by pressing the Run button in the left column of buttons. - Here you can set run parameters, including how many cores to run with (under the MPI tab).

+• When you are finished setting run parameters, click on the Run button in the upper left corner.
 You will see the output of the run in the right pane.
 The run has completed when you see the output, "Engine completed successfully."